Christopher M. Reddy: Science communication

 Effective communication of scientific information to nonscientists is even more important during a crisis such as the Deepwater Horizon oil spill, Reddy believes, and has been the subject of talks (e.g., his TEDx talk using clips from the original Star Trek television series) and his book, Science Communication in a Crisis: An Insider's Guide.
 The latter, which is intended "to help scientists understand how best to communicate their knowledge and expertise in the event of an environmental crisis," draws on Reddy's years of responding to environmental crises and communicating actionable information to peers, journalists, regulators, and the public.
 John E. Riutta, author of The Well-Read Naturalist, describes the book as "a collection of analyses and recommendations for those ... faced with presenting important scientific information to audiences both large and small during times of profound uncertainty" and terms it "very timely" given "the many destructive environmental and medical crises" that have occurred over recent decades.

 Publications

-A prolific author, Reddy currently has almost 500 publications in academic journals to his name.
-As shown by his current h-index of 77 and i-10 index of 215, his publications are highly cited.
-Reddy's current ResearchGate interest score (10,257) consists of 82% citations and is higher than those of 99% of ResearchGate members.
+Reddy published around 500 pieces in academic journals.

-Reddy has authored two books: Science Communication in a Crisis: An Insider's Guide and one of the A Kids Book About children's series titled A Kids Book About Being a Scientist.
+Reddy wrote two books: Science Communication in a Crisis: An Insider's Guide and one of the A Kids Book About children's series titled A Kids Book About Being a Scientist.

-In addition to academic journals, Reddy has been quoted over 100 times in such popular media as newspapers (e.g., New York Times, The Boston Globe), magazines (e.g., Consumer Reports), and televised news reports (e.g., WWMT).